MWang93/Prepare/ProductQuestion.md

 - numerator
 - denominator

-#### 5. New feature?
+#### 5. How to think of adding a New Feature?
 A common question to ask whether it would be a good idea to implement a new feature, which is a big part of DS job to look at the data, based on findings, suggets and validate new features/product idea.
 We need to consider it in the following 3 steps.
-- if feature is successful, would it be a good thing for site, can benefit KPI metrics?
+- potential influence to business: if feature is successful, would it be a good thing for site, can benefit KPI metrics?
+  - eg. for FB, engagement is its final goal!
-- find a proxy for the demand of that feature in current data, eg. if many users are already performing some sort of activity on your site, which you can get from using NLP to extract sentiments about this feature.
+- demand: find a proxy for the demand of that feature in current data.
+  - eg. if many users are already performing some sort of activity on your site, which you can get from using NLP to extract sentiments about this feature.
 - test until implement.
+  - define goal
+  - clarify question
+  - define a few metrics to measure the goal

 #### 6. Long term metrics?
 - find a short term proxy for the long term metric, this's the point of this as well as other similar questions about long term user engagement, retaining users, or estimating customer lifetime value,
 - eg. estimating subscription retention rate, which is usually the percent of users unsubscribe within 12 months, so we could collecting the customer 12 month ago and see whether they unsubscribe it in 12 month, label them 1 or 0, build model with variables you think might influence the result, and the results shows a short term metric has big influence on that long term metrics, so do testing on that short term metrics instead of the long term metric.